 Represented employers before the EEOC and various state anti-discrimination agencies to obtain dismissal of charges of discrimination, as well as before Departments of Labor at the federal and state level defending wage audits, investigations and employee complaints

-Chosen for inclusion in the Chambers USA Legal Directory as a leading labor and employment attorney in New Jersey, 2009-2016
+Chosen for inclusion in the Chambers USA Legal Directory (Chambers & Partners) of recognized practitioners for Labor and Employment attorney in New Jersey, 2009-2022